antoinealexisb/TWRP-backup-and-restore-PC-/README.md

 # TWRP-backup-and-restore-PC-
-This tool allows you to make a backup of the phone to your PC using TWRP> 3.1.0 on phone.
+This tool allows you to make a backup of the phone to your PC using TWRP> 3.1.0 (on phone).
+Allow to do:
+  - backup
+  - restore
+  - Install zip

+/!\ all files are on your phone /!\